-- transfer or sell assets, including the equity interests of our restricted subsidiaries, or use asset sale proceeds; - incur additional debt; - pay dividends or distributions on our capital stock or repurchase our capital stock; - make certain restricted payments or investments; - create liens to secure debt; - enter into transactions with affiliates; - merge or consolidate with another company or continue to receive the benefits of these financing arrangements under a "change in control" scenario (as defined in those agreements); and - engage in unrelated business activities.
+- transfer or sell assets, including the equity interests of our restricted subsidiaries, or use asset sale proceeds;

+- incur additional debt;

+- pay dividends or distributions on our capital stock or repurchase our capital stock;

+- make certain restricted payments or investments;

+- create liens to secure debt;

+- enter into transactions with affiliates:

+- merge or consolidate with another company or continue to receive the benefits of these financing arrangements under a "change in control" scenario (as

+defined in those agreements); and

+- engage in unrelated business activities.

-The agreement governing the Revolving facility contains a financial covenant requiring the satisfaction of a minimum fixed charge ratio of 1.00 to 1.00 if our excess availability falls below the greater of \$80.0 million or 10% of the maximum borrowing amount, which was \$180.0 million as of December 31, 2022.
+The agreement governing the Revolving Facility contains a financial covenant requiring the satisfaction of a minimum fixed charge ratio of 1.00 to 1.00 if our excess availability falls below the greater of \$80.0 million or 10% of the maximum borrowing amount, which was \$171.4 million as of December 31, 2024.

-These provisions may restrict our ability to expand or fully pursue our business strategies.
+These provisions may restrict our ability to expand or fully pursue our business strategies or return capital to our shareholders through share repurchases.
 Our ability to comply with the agreements governing our debt instruments may be affected by changes in our operating and financial performance, changes in general business and economic conditions, adverse regulatory developments, a change in control or other events beyond our control.
 The breach of any of these provisions could result in a default under our indebtedness, which could cause those and other obligations to become due and payable.
 If any of our indebtedness is accelerated, we may not be able to repay it.